ReinerNippes/nextcloud/README.md

 # run playbook
 ansible-playbook nextcloud.yml

 ```

-Log into your nextcloud web site
+Log into your nextcloud web site https://<fqdn>
+User and password have been set according to the entries in the inventory.

 Role Variables
 --------------